 - When shopping on the Internet, buy from recognizable, reputable businesses.
 And make sure you are shopping in a "secure" environment on their website.

 - Transactions completed over the Internet should be handled carefully.
 Do not assume your communication is private.
-Ensure your transmittal of any personal information is protected by encryption.
-Check with creditors, merchants, network providers, etc. to find out what they're doing to ensure your privacy.
+Ensure transmittal of any personal information is protected by encryption.
+Check with creditors, merchants, network providers, etc., to find out what they're doing to ensure your privacy.

-- When you go on vacation, have your mail retained at the post office until you return.
+- When you go on vacation, ask the post office to place a hold on your mail until you return.

 - Do not have your Social Security numbers or driver's license number printed on your checks.

 - Compliment merchants and clerks who hold your card and verify your signature.
 Confront clerks who do not verify your signature as required by both VISA and MasterCard.